postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 Execute the sequence of actions to be logged.

 > [!WARNING]
 > Logging is automatically disabled after a specified number of hours since the last modification of `diagnostics.json`.
-The time value is taken from the `stopLoggingAfterHours` property set in the `logging` section and defaults to 2 hours.
+The time value is taken from the `stopLoggingAfterHours` property in the `logging` section and defaults to 2 hours.
 You can edit `diagnostics.json` to change the value.

 ## Step 5.
 Open the log file